-How do I apply to CyberArts at Don Mills MS?
+How do I apply to this Student Interest Program at Don Mills MS?

-How is the CyberARTS program different from the regular school program?
+How is the Learning Global Competencies Through the Arts (LGCA) different from the regular school program?

-CyberARTS students will complete the same Ontario Curriculum Expectations as students in a regular school program.
-The core difference is that, compared to a regular elementary school program, CyberARTS students will receive more advanced visual arts instruction and have regular access to our CyberARTS computer lab and a wider-range of traditional and digital arts equipment.
-Also, they will more often express what they have learned in language and social studies through the visual arts.
+LGCA students will complete the same Ontario Curriculum Expectations as students in a regular school program.
+The core difference is that, compared to a regular elementary school program, they will more often express what they have learned in language and social studies through the visual arts.

 Yes.
 We follow the Ontario Curriculum content and standards.

-Is CyberARTS a special class, club or subject?
+Is LGCA a special class, club or subject?

-CyberARTS is a specialized class that integrates traditional and digital art study, and exploration with study in other subject areas, primarily Language and Social Studies.
+LGCA is a specialized program that integrates traditional and digital art study and exploration with study in other subject areas, primarily Language and Social Studies.

-Their CyberARTS teacher will be their homeroom teacher who often teaches their core subjects (e.g. Language, Visual Arts, Social Studies, Mathematics, etc.).
-They may also have rotary teachers who teach most of their non-core subjects (e.g. French, Health and Physical Education, Science, etc.).
+Their LGCA teacher will be their homeroom teacher who often teaches a range of subjects (e.g. Language, Visual Arts, Social Studies, Mathematics, Science, etc.).
+They may also have rotary teachers who teach most of their non-core subjects (e.g. French, music, etc.).

-Do CyberARTS students learn traditional and digital arts techniques?
+Do LGCA students learn traditional and digital arts techniques?

-CyberARTS at the elementary level (Grade 6-8) provides students with introductory lessons and exploration opportunities in advanced digital and traditional art techniques.
+Elementary Art-Based student interest programs like CyberArts and LGCA provide students with introductory lessons and exploration opportunities in digital and traditional art techniques.

-At Don Mills MS, CyberARTS classes will engage in additional Visual Arts study through the incorporation of Visual Arts with Language and Social Studies year-round.
+At Don Mills MS, LGCA classes will engage in additional Visual Arts study through the incorporation of Visual Arts with Language and Social Studies year-round.